tfaure42/YAPT/README.md

 ### Introduction :

-This test suite is a dummy test set intended to help 42 students (and hopefully other people) to realize their own printf.
+This test suite is a dummy test set intended to help 42 students (and hopefully other people) to make their own printf.

 ### How to use :